dvdkruk/avroclipse/README.md

 2. In the "Work with" section, click the **Add...** button.
 The "Add Repository" dialog box appears.
 3. Fill the update site link shown above, in the location field and click **OK**.
 4. Select the Avoclipse checkbox and click **Finish**.
 5. After installation and restarting Eclipse, Avroclipse is ready to use.
+Avroclipse editor will automatically be shown when creating or opening a file with the *".avdl"* extension.

 Another way to install Avroclipse is to use the Avroclipse updatesite zip file.
 [Click here](https://github.com/dvdkruk/avroclipse/releases) how to do this.